bluegreen-labs/phenograss-example/README.md

 ### Notes:

 The code depends on a working gfortran compiler, which is freely available for all OS.
 However, you are on your own when it comes to rewriting the R code for Windows.
-The current code should run of the box on Linux and OSX
+The current code should run out of the box on Linux and OSX